instaclick/ICBaseTestBundle/README.md

 #### Service Helper

 This helper is available to you under the name `service`.
-Whenever you want to mock a Service and automatically inject back to Service Container, this helper is for you.
+Whenever you want to mock a Service and automatically inject it back into Service Container, this helper is for you.
 Helper contains a method that does that:
 `mock`.
-It returns you an instance of MockBuilder.
+It returns an instance of MockBuilder.

 ```php
 public function testFoo()